Anatomiclab/GastroFLOW/README.md

 Script outputs:

-(Machine Learning Algorithm).csv: A .csv file containing the triage list of machine learning models for the internal data.
+(Machine Learning Algorithm).csv: A .csv file containing the **triage list** of machine learning models for the internal data.

 Note: This section does not include malignancy prediction scores.
-If you want to generate malignancy prediction scores for AUC calculation or prioritize cases for triaging, please refer to the "External Dataset, Internal Dataset for Score" section.
+To generate malignancy prediction scores for AUC calculation or prioritize cases for triaging, please refer to the following section "**Generation of malignancy prediction scores for external dataset**".

 ### Generation of malignancy prediction scores for external dataset

-This section provides instructions for running machine learning algorithms on the external dataset to generate scores.
+This section provides instructions for running machine learning algorithms on the external dataset to generate malignancy prediction score.
 Follow the steps below:

 Step 1: Run `machinelearn_external_score.py`